umair-akb/developer.sketch.com/pages/assistants-guides-3-extend.md

 ---
-title: Extending
+title: Extend Assistants
 section: assistants
-permalink: /assistants/extending-assistants
+permalink: /assistants/extend-assistants
 chapter: Guides
 order: 103
-excerpt: Extending Sketch Assistants.
+excerpt: Extend existing Sketch Assistants and repurpose rules others have written.
 ---

 Assistants are designed to be repurposed.
 They can be created by entirely relying on rules others have written – including those provided by Sketch – specifying just a configuration defining which rules are active and how they should be applied.